josk0/essaygrader/config/prompt.md

 Give the score for each criterion (in <score1>, <score2>, etc.) in the exact same terms that are used in the grading rubric (e.g., "good", "needs improvement", "excellent", etc.).
 Give the total score in <total_score> only as a number or points, do not include the overall possible points in the total score tag.

 Begin your evaluation by analyzing the essay in your thinking block using <thinking_block> tags.
+Stop thinking when you’ve created feedback to the student.
 Your final output should consist only of the evaluation structure provided above and should not duplicate or rehash any of the work you did in the thinking block.